tambetm/pommerman-baselines/imitation_value/README.md

 Observations:
  * Training model on original dataset overfits a lot, the result is practically unusable as shown by validation set explained variance.
  * Using one sample per episode produces enough diversity to make model generalize.
- * Using smaller discount rate achieves better explained variance.
+ * Using smaller discount rate achieves even better explained variance.
 Whether this is property of game or policy is unclear.
-Or maybe just for smaller values it is easier to achieve bigger explained variance (discount 0.9 produces values close to 0 for most observations)?
+Or as discount 0.9 produces values close to 0 for most observations, maybe just smaller values make it easier?

 ### Multitask training

-Second set of experiments verifies if the model performance remains the same when trained to predict both actions and values.
+The second set of experiments verifies if the model performance remains the same when trained to predict both actions and values.

 | Model | Avg. reward | Avg. length |  Val. acc. | Val. exp. var. | Train acc. | Train exp. var. |
 | --- | ---: | ---: | ---: | ---: | ---: | ---: |